rcosta-uk/Docker-Swarm/install-ubuntu-based.md

-# Install Docker on Debian 11/12
+# Install Docker on Ubuntu 22.04

 Install using the Apt repository Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker Apt repository.
-Afterward, you can install and update Docker from the repository.
+Afterwards, you can install and update Docker from the repository.

 ## 1 - Set up Docker's Apt repository: